khval/Amiga-Demo-in-68000-ASM-Cheap-Disk/README.md

 - Copy project Amose-Demo-in-68000-ASM-Cheap-Disk into test folder.
 - Add tests/Amiga-Demos-in-68000-ASM-Cheap-Disk/CheapDisk/MusDisk2.c to makefile.

-type this in AmigaShell
+Type this in AmigaShell

     make clean
     make all

+Before you run it, install the dependencies

+    download ptreplay.library from os4depot.net and install it. download ptplay.library from os4depot.net and install it.

 To run it type:

     cd tests/Amiga-Demos-in-68000-ASM-Cheap-Disk/CheapDisk/
     MusDisk2.elf